Teacher, consultant, author, conference

 students and/or teachers nationwide, and instructing college level students

 full-time.
-She is currently a mathematics instructor at Camosun College
+She just retired as a mathematics instructor at Camosun College

 in Victoria, British Columbia, Canada.